nickdonn1/ctools_gradehelper/README.md

 # ctools_gradehelper
 A little tool to help people grade with [the soon to be defunct] CTools (Sakai).
+Built for Python 2.7 .
-Tested on OSX
+Tested on OSX and on Windows (in git-bash)

 # Features
 ### grade.py